 The first Europeans to visit Naga – in 1822 – were two Frenchmen, L.M.A.
 Linant de Bellefonds and F. Caillaud.
 In 1844, the Prussian Expedition led by R. Lepsius documented all the monuments of the ancient city visible at the time.
 Nevertheless, Naga was to remained untouched for the next 150 years.

-It was not until 1995 that the director of the Egyptian Museum in Berlin, Dietrich Wildung, received an excavation license for Naga from the National Corporation for Antiquities and Museums in recognition for the exhibitions on Ancient Sudan he had organised, in cooperation with the museum in Munich.
-Together with Lech Krzyzaniak of Posen, an archaeologist with many years of experience working in the Sudan, and the latter’s wife Karla Kröper, he began a long-term project financed by the Deutsche Forschungsgemeinschaft.
+It was not until 1995 that the director of the Egyptian Museum in Berlin, Dietrich Wildung, received an excavation license for Naga from the National Corporation for Antiquities and Museums in recognition for the exhibitions on Ancient Sudan he had organised in cooperation with the Munich museum.
+Together with Lech Krzyzaniak of Posen, an archaeologist with many years of experience working in the Sudan, and the latter’s wife Karla Kröper, he began a long-term project financed by the Deutsche Forschungsgemeinschaft (German Research Foundation).
 By 2009, the Tempel of Amun, Tempel 200 and the Chapel of Hathor had all been excavated, documented and restored.
-Even though this work covered less than five percent of the city ruins lying undisturbed under the sand, these buildings proved to be a real treasure trove of architecture, relief and sculpture and are considered some of the most interesting archaeological sites in the Sudan.
+Even though this work covered less than five percent of the city ruins, Naga proved to be a real treasure trove of architecture, relief and sculpture and is considered today one of the most interesting archaeological sites in the Sudan.

 3D Documentation at Naga

-The conical shape of the data flattened out from the columns scanned in the hypostyle hall were morphed into the proper shape using special correctional software – allowing the surface of the columns to be rendered into a flat relief.
-The finished surfaces were given virtual light sources using special software in order to offer the best shadows for viewing, then exported as scaled visual data.
+The structured light scanner was also used for the Great Temple of Amun.
+In this case, it was not only a matter of repositioning fallen blocks, but also of documenting the imagery of the columns in the Hypostyle Hall: using correctional software, the data from the columns was flattened from a conical shape and morphed into to remove distortions – allowing the surface of the columns to be rendered into a flat relief.
+Special software was used to give the finished surfaces virtual light sources using special software in order to offer the best shadows for viewing, then exported as scaled visual data.